opentripplanner/OpenTripPlanner/doc/user/features-explained/Netex-Siri-Compatibility.md

 Nordic profile used by Entur.

-The Nordic profile is the only profile that has been thoroughly tested in production in OTP and is used in Norway and Sweden.
+The Nordic profile is the only profile that has been thoroughly tested in production in OTP and is used in Norway, Finland and Sweden.

 ### EPIP